waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ### Expected Test Result

-The user makes an input and it is shown on the screen
+The user makes an input and the user can see what they have inputted.

 ---

-### Win condition
+## Win condition

 testing that the game will end when the gold coin is taken off the bored.